 The third charge and less serious compared to the other two charges but nevertheless, the end result is still the same.

-Driving when knowingly deprived of adequate sleep or rest or knowing that the vehicle has a dangerous defect or is poorly maintained or is dangerously leaded.
+- Driving when knowingly deprived of adequate sleep or rest or knowing that the vehicle has a dangerous defect or is poorly maintained or is dangerously led.

 Are You Affected by the Death of a Loved One Due to Dangerous Driving?